Steenbok: Diet

 Steenbok typically browse on low-level vegetation (they cannot reach above 0.9 m), but are also adept at scraping up roots and tubers.
 In central Kruger National Park, Steenbok show a distinct preference for forbs, and then woody plants (especially Flueggea virosa) when few forbs are available.
 They will also take fruits and only very rarely graze on grass.
 They are almost entirely independent of drinking water, gaining the moisture they need from their food.

 Behaviour

 Steenbok are active during the day and the night; however, during hotter periods, they rest under shade during the heat of the day.
 The time spent feeding at night increases in the dry season.
 While resting, they may be busy grooming, ruminating or taking brief spells of sleep.

 Anti-predator

 Steenbok typically lie low in vegetation cover at the first sign of threat.

 At the first sign of trouble, steenbok typically lie low in the vegetation.
 If a predator or perceived threat comes closer, a steenbok will leap away and follow a zigzag route to try to shake off the pursuer.
 Escaping steenbok frequently stop to look back, and flight is alternated with prostration during extended pursuit.
 They are known to take refuge in the burrows of aardvarks.
-Known predators include Southern African wildcat, caracal, jackals, leopard, martial eagle and pythons.
+Known predators include Southern African wildcat, caracal, jackals, leopard, martial eagle and Southern African rock pythons.